FactomProject/FactomDocs/Identity.md

 An identity only needs to be registered once, and cannot be unregistered.

-The registration message has 5 ExtIDs.
-The first ExtID has 4 ASCII bytes "REG0", with 0 signifying the version.
-The second ExtID is the binary encoded ChainID of the identity.
+The registration message has 6 ExtIDs.
+The first ExtID is a single byte of 0 signifying the version.
+The second ExtID has 24 ASCII bytes "Register Factom Identity".
+The third ExtID is the binary encoded ChainID of the identity.
 It will start with 888888.
-The 3rd ExtID is a byte which indicates which level key matches the 4th ExtID.
-The 4th ExtID is the preimage to the identity key.
-It includes the prefix and the pubkey.
-The 5th ExtID is the signature of the first and second ExtIDs concatenated together.
+The 4th ExtID is a byte which indicates which level key matches the 5th ExtID.
+The 5th ExtID is the preimage to the identity key.
+It includes the type prefix and the pubkey.
+The 6th ExtID is the signature of the first, second, and third ExtIDs serialized together.

+The entry would consist of only ExtIDs and look like this:

+[0 (version)] [Register Factom Identity] [identity ChainID] [key level signing this] [identity key prefix and pubkey] [signature of version and ChainID]

+[00] [526567697374657220466163746F6D204964656E74697479] [888888d00082a172e4f0c8d03a83d327b4197e68bcc36e88eeefb00b6cec7936] [01] [013f2b77bca02392c95149dc769a78bc758b1037b6a546011b163af0d492b1bcc0] [aab1cbbd72c8b7db32f45cb89e511793f8d47e0551665679a25ef8444248e045f858701351e0cc17aeb74e4f6aa425ee71663d3a4ca6abfe6fac88d66e0c2c01]

+#### Link Entry Credit Key to Identity

+Factom identities exist largely to organize and direct votes (Entry Credit purchases) to elect particular Federated servers.
+The users can publish messages in their identity chain to switch votes from one server to another.
+The Entry Credits the user buys can be linked to an identity.
+The votes garnered can be delegated multiple times until they are eventually come to rest at a candidate server's identity.

+To begin the vote collecting process, the EC keys need to be linked to an identity.
+EC keys can only ever be linked to one identity, and subsequent link messages are ignored.